semperos/ari/README.md

 - Dedicated SQL mode for DuckDB
   - Activate with `)sql` for read-only, `)sql!` for read/write modes.
 Execute `)goal` to return to the default Goal mode.
   - Auto-completion of SQL keywords
-  - Help entries for SQL keywords (shown during auto-complete)
+  - Help entries for SQL keywords (shown during auto-complete, still WIP)
   - Results of last-run query/command set to the `sql.t` Goal global, so you can switch between `)sql` and `)goal` at the REPL to run queries via SQL and do data processing via Goal.

 ## To Do